-Early data lakes were built on HDFS clusters on-premises, but today’s data lakes aren’t beholden to a specific environment.
+Early AWS ecosystems were built on HDFS clusters on-premises, but today’s data lakes aren’t beholden to a specific environment.
 Increasingly, organizations are moving their data lakes to the cloud to take advantage of the flexible storage and elastic processing benefits that the cloud offers.

 What is an AWS data lake?

-An AWS data lake is built on Amazon Simple Storage Service (S3).
+An AWS ecosystem is built on Amazon Simple Storage Service (S3).
 Organizations can build a AWS data lake of any size based upon their own needs, and then choose to scale their lake up or down as the organization changes.
-What makes AWS data lake architecture unique is that it allows users to use native AWS services to run big data analytics, artificial intelligence (AI), machine learning (ML), among other initiatives.
+What makes AWS data lake architecture unique is that it allows users to use native AWS services to run big data analytics, artificial intelligence (AI), machine learning (ML), among other services.

 Benefits of an AWS data lake